srcole/o-factor/CodeOfConduct.md

 **Participants asked to stop any harassing behavior are expected to comply immediately.**

-If a participant engages in behavior that violates this code of conduct, the o-score project development team may take any action they deem appropriate, including warning the offender or expulsion from the project.
+If a participant engages in behavior that violates this code of conduct, the o-factor project development team may take any action they deem appropriate, including warning the offender or expulsion from the project.
 To report an issue, please contact [Rotem Botvinik-Nezer](https://github.com/rotemb9)

 ## Attribution